lcamichigan/active-chapter-bylaws/README.md

 terminated only by death, resignation, or expulsion.

 2. _Inactive Status_.
-Inactive status is permitted for an active brother who has paid dues and other charges for each of 8 full semesters, inaccordance with ArticleIV, Section 2 of the _Constitution_
+Inactive status is permitted for an active brother who has paid dues and other charges for each of 8 full semesters, in accordance with ArticleIV, Section 2 of the _Constitution_

 3. _Resignation_.
 A member who resigns his membership is considered